-I didn’t do this in my essay (in hindsight, I wish I did), but I think it would help if you have a specific, concrete reason.
-This applies to writing for entry to a variety of programs, not just Clarion: being specific and concrete is better than being generic and abstract.
+I didn’t do this in my essay (in hindsight, I wish I did), but I think it would help if you have a specific, concrete reason to attend.
+This applies to writing for entry to any program, not just Clarion: being specific and concrete is better than being generic and abstract.
 If any or all the instructors for the year have inspired you and your writing, and you want to learn from them, by all means, incorporate that into your statement for wanting to have a spot in that class.

 I’d be happy to look over your application essay if you want feedback and advice.
 I will, however, refrain from looking at and judging your writing sample itself.
-You are the best judge of what work you want to send.
+I believe that you are your own best judge of what work you want to send.

 This is my reasoning and thought process that I’ve formulated through the application process, and because I’ve had a successful run, I thought it might be worth sharing.
 I hope you’ve found some insight, inspiration, and benefit from my experience.